Maalot Educational Network | Evaluated Learning Experience

 Upon successful completion of the course, students will be able to: identify Biblical themes and articulate concepts related to the matriarchs and individual tribes descended from them, as well as demonstrate a sophisticated level of textual analysis in a wide variety of sources, spanning from the Bible itself to Tannaitic works, medieval commentaries, contemporary thinkers, and Hassidic masters.

 Major topics include: Study of the matriarchs Rachel and Leah, specifically their respective roles as mothers of the tribes, an exploration of the concept of twelve tribes and the significance of this number, study of the individual tribes of Reuben, Simeon, Levi, Asher, Benjamin, Naphtali, and Judah.
 Using a thematic approach, each tribe is studied from birth, and the various incidents in the Bible involving individual tribes are examined, as inter-generational links, common character traits, and life lessons are revealed.
 Topics may vary.
 Methods of instruction include lecture, discussion, and textual preparation.

-In the lower division associate/baccalaureate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Hebraic Scriptures, Judaic Studies, or Religious Studies (8/15) (3/21 revalidation).
+In the lower division associate/baccalaureate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Hebraic Bible, Judaic Studies, or Religious Studies (8/15) (3/21 revalidation).